 - How can you generate trust through one-click purchases?

-As amazing as it sounds, the one-click wonder does come with its own set of risks — shoppers may click the button by accident, and they may end up extremely unhappy if they are offered no way to amend the mistake.
+As amazing as it sounds, the one-click wonder does come with its own set of risks.
+Shoppers may click the button by accident, and end up extremely unhappy if they have no way to amend the mistake.
 In situations like this, a conditional exit door acts as a safety net.
 Protect your customers by giving them a set amount of time to change their order after making a one-click purchase.

 Let Us Help You